robur-coop/dnsvizor-handbook/src/dnsvizor_web_interface.md

 - `/querylog`
     - **method**: `GET`
     - **description**: Displays a log of recent DNS queries processed by the resolver.
+This doesn't work at the moment.
     - **authenticated**: false

 ![Dnsvizor qeury log web interface](../images/query_log.png)